simpledimplejohn/splunk-study/NOTES/raspberry-pi-server.md

     - Apply custom settings (this can be done with manual config files in the os)
         - set username and password
         - Configure wireless lan (connect to local internet)

-- Accessing the Pi remotelly
+## Accessing the Pi remotelly
-    - Find the ip address
+- To ssh into the pi
     - FIRST (at this time ifconfig is not showing the pi)
         - `ifconfig`
         - look for en0: 192.168.0.228 (personal machine)
     - THIRD
         - ping raspberrypi.local 192.168.0.105
         - control C
     - SECOND
         - `ssh pi@raspberrypi.local`
         - type yes
         - enter password
+- To exit the ssh session
+    - `exit`

 ## Troubleshooting From The Pi
     -